petros-d/docs/cloud/secrets-backend.md

 :::

-### Step 3: Run an Example DAG to Test AWS Paramater Store Locally
+### Step 3: Run an Example DAG to Test AWS Parameter Store Locally

-To test Parameter Store, write a simple DAG which calls your secret and add this DAG your project's `dags` directory.
+To test Parameter Store, write a simple DAG which calls your secret and add this DAG to your project's `dags` directory.
 For example, you can use the following DAG to print the value of a variable to your task logs:

 ```py
 from airflow import DAG